subsquid-quests/network-test-one-uniform-load-squid/README.md

 ### III.
 Run the squid

-1. Open a terminal and run the following commands to retrieve the squid, enter its folder and install dependencies:
+1. Open a terminal, navigate to any folder for which you have write permissions and run the following commands to retrieve the squid, enter its folder and install dependencies:
    ```bash
    sqd init uniform-load-squid -t https://github.com/subsquid-quests/network-test-one-uniform-load-squid
    ```